PundiAI/fx-docs/resources/cloud-setup.md

 ### Connecting your localhost to the cloud instance for a specific port

 Running the command `ssh -L 127.0.0.1:26657:127.0.0.1:26657<ssh_id>@<IP address>` connects your local port 26657 with your cloud's port 26657.
-This will be needed for those who want to connect their HD wallets.
+This is just one of the way you can connect your local machine with your cloud instance to connect your HD wallets.
 The command should look something like:

 ```
 ssh -L 127.0.0.1:26657:127.0.0.1:26657 root@47.211.41.82
 ```

+{% hint style="info" %}
+You must ensure you have fxcored installed in your local machine.
+{% endhint %}

+> Alternatively, you can add the `--node flag` and ensure that your IP address has either been whitelisted or your port is open.